agenteo/agenteo.github.com/_posts/2015-02-01-create-maintainable-mongodb-queries-in-ruby-with-mongoid-criterias.md

 end
 {% endhighlight %}

-The test ensure that the correct attribute is passed from the query object (ContentFilter) to each criteria.
+This test ensures the correct attribute is passed from the query object (ContentFilter) to each criteria.

 And here's the code for it: